James C. Kelly has been litigating class actions and complex commercial lawsuits in courts throughout the United States

 After graduating law school, Mr. Kelly joined the law firm Wolf Popper LLP, and concentrated his practice on securities and consumer fraud class actions.
 After 7 years at Wolf Popper, Mr. Kelly started his own practice.

 Mr. Kelly has extensive experience litigating class actions.
 For example, at Wolf Popper, he helped litigate claims against Google, Inc., on behalf of Google’s customers (advertisers) that placed ads on Google and were allegedly overcharged.
 After extensive motion practice in the United States District Court for the Northern District of California, a settlement was reached in the amount of $20 million.
-He also recovered over $1 million in losses for purchasers of alleged improper tax shelters from a major banking institution, and successfully litigated product mislabeling claims in the United States District Court for the District of New Jersey, against Campbell Soup Company, in which he obtained over $1 million for plaintiffs.
+He also recovered over $1 million in losses for purchasers of alleged improper tax shelters from a major banking institution, and successfully litigated product mislabeling claims in the United States District Court for the District of New Jersey, against Campbell Soup Company, in which he obtained over $1 million for class members.
 In another case, he successfully convinced the U.S. Bankruptcy Court, District of Delaware, to set aside proceeds from an insurance policy owned by Jackson Hewitt Tax Service Inc., to be applied towards his clients’ litigation claims against Jackson Hewitt.